- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-The Tea Green Marl (Etheridge 1865) is part of the Blue Anchor Formation from the Triassic Mercia Mudstone group, previously known as the Keuper Marls.
+Specimens of Tea Green Marl, collected from Gloucestershire, UK.
+Marl is a term that describes an unconsolidated sedimentary rock, that consists of clay and lime.
+This Tea Green Marl is part of the Blue Anchor Formation which dates to the Triassic Mercia Mudstone group.
+This is known as the Keuper Marls.
 This lithology typically comprises dolomitic silty to porcelanous mudstone.
-Shallow marine in origin.
+These specimens are shallow marine in origin.
+These pieces are available in multiple sizes and come in a white card tray with an information label.

 Weight | 120 g |